- Vegetables: cucurbits

 - Pest Management: genetic resistance

-- Evaluation of varieties of winter squash for disease resistance, yield, fruit quality, and insect pest feeding preference.
+- Evaluation of varieties of squash for disease resistance, yield, fruit quality, and insect pest feeding preference.

 - Development of a squash bug inoculation method to introduce potential biocontrol organisms into squash.